mransan/ocaml-protoc/README.md

 (** [decode_person decoder] decodes a [person] value from [decoder] *)
 ```

-You can then use this OCaml module in your application to populate, serialize, and retrieve `person` protocol buffer messages.
+* You can then use this OCaml module in your application to populate, serialize, and retrieve `person` protocol buffer messages:
-For example:

 ```OCaml
 let () =